zachary-D/EE363-HW5/p2README.txt

-Extract the jar file so that /intset/ is in the same folder as the makefile, and call 'make execute'
+Extract the jar file so that /iter/ is in the same folder as the makefile.
+The iter/intset/IntSet.java from damatozwHW5p2.jar should overwrite the old one from the hw5.jar.
+Call 'make execute' to compile and run both problems.
+Otherwise, call 'make Q2Exec' to only compile and run problem 2.